-Step 2: Create an NDPS 1.
-Open NetWare Administrator and highlight the appropriate container for the new NDPS Manager object.
-Manager 2.
-Choose Object \rightarrow Create.
-3. Choose NDPS Manager.
-4. Enter the NDPS Manager Name.
-5. Browse to find a server and volume in which to store NDPS data.
-6. Click Create to exit and create the NDPS Manager object.
-Step 3: Create Printer Agents 1.
-Open NetWare Administrator and highlight the appropriate container for the new NDPS Printer Agent object.
-2. Choose New Object \rightarrow Create.
-3. Choose NDPS Printer.
-4. Fill in the NDPS Printer name.
-5. Select "Create a New Printer Agent".
-6. Choose the NDPS Manager.
-7. Specify "Novell Printer Gateway" and click "OK".
-8. Select a printer model and Novell Port Handler.
-9. Select the connection type as "Remote LPR on IP".
-10. Enter the host address (M302 IP address) and printer name (e.g., d1prn, d2prn, d1com, or d2com).
-11. Select the printer driver for each client operating system.
-Step 4: Create Printer Agents Thi bas is configuration has been subjected to extensive system testing and is being provided sed on customer reports.
-We cannot offer support at this time. queue-based printing 1.
-Open NetWare Administrator and highlight the appropriate container for the new NDPS Printer Agent object.
-2. Choose New Object \rightarrow Create.
-3. Choose NDPS Printer.
-4. Fill in the NDPS Printer name.
-5. Select "Create a New Printer Agent".
-6. Choose the NDPS Manager.
-7. Specify "Novell Printer Gateway" and click "OK".
-8. Select a printer model and Novell Port Handler.
-9. Select the connection type as "Forward Jobs to Queue".
-10. Select the Queue name and Queue user name.
-11. Select the printer driver for each client operating system.
+- 1. Open NetWare Administrator and highlight the appropriate container for the new NDPS Printer Agent object. - 2.
+Choose New Object $\rightarrow$ Create. - Choose NDPS Printer. - 4.
+Fill in the NDPS Printer name. - 5.
+Select "Create a New Printer Agent". - 6.
+Choose the NDPS Manager. - 7.
+Specify "Novell Printer Gateway" and click "OK". - 8.
+Select a printer model and Novell Port Handler. - 9.
+Select the connection type as "Remote LPR on IP". - 10.
+Enter the host address (M305 IP address) and printer name (e.g., d1prn, d2prn, d3prn, or d4prn). - 11.
+Select the printer driver for each client operating system.

+Step 4: Create Printer Agents for queue-based printing

+This configuration has been subjected to extensive system testing and is being provided based on customer reports.
+We cannot offer support at this time.

+- 1. Open NetWare Administrator and highlight the appropriate container for the new NDPS Printer Agent object. - 2.
+Choose New Object $\rightarrow$ Create. - 3.
+Choose NDPS Printer. - 4.
+Fill in the NDPS Printer name. - 5.
+Select "Create a New Printer Agent". - 6.
+Choose the NDPS Manager. - 7.
+Specify "Novell Printer Gateway" and click "OK". - 8.
+Select a printer model and Novell Port Handler. - 9.
+Select the connection type as "Forward Jobs to Queue". - 10.
+Select the Queue name and Queue user name. - 11.
+Select the printer driver for each client operating system.